Larne, Coleraine and Crusaders secure league wins

 Champions Larne secured their first league win of the season by beating Glentoran 2-1 at the Oval on Friday.

-Goals by Miceal Glynn and Andy Ryan had the visitors ahead, before Bobby Burns pulled one back for the homer side.
+Goals by Miceal Glynn and Andy Ryan had the visitors ahead, before Bobby Burns pulled one back for the home side.

 Coleraine made it two wins from two by seeing off Loughgall 2-1, Conor McKendry and Andrew Mitchell on target, with Andrew Hoey netting for the hosts.